VAlgoLang/valgolang.github.io/source/tutorial.rst

 Tree<T>
 ###############

 The tree type encapsulates an underlying Node<T> object.
-The distinction between the Node and Tree types exist to allow you to be able to specify exactly which nodes in a subtree should be animated.
+The distinction between the Node and Tree types exist to allow you to specify exactly which nodes in a subtree should be animated.
 To animate a Node simply construct a Tree from it as defined below.

 This has the following inbuilt methods: